Marker Logo

 Topics.
 This historical marker is listed in these topic lists: SportsWar, World II.
 A significant historical date for this entry is March 27, 1942.

 Location.
 27° 29.247′ N, 82° 34.27′ W. Marker is in Bradenton, Florida, in Manatee County.
-Marker is on 9th Street West south of 13th Avenue West, on the right when traveling north.
+It is on 9th Street West south of 13th Avenue West, on the right when traveling north.
 Marker is located in front of the Bradenton Public Works.
 Touch for map.
 Marker is at or near this postal address: 1411 9th St West, Bradenton FL 34205, United States of America.
 Touch for directions.

 Camp Weatherford Marker Side 2 image.
 Click for full size.

-Photographed By Tim Fillmon, March 29, 2017
+Photographed by Tim Fillmon, March 29, 2017

 2. Camp Weatherford Marker Side 2